Nakilon/rasel/README.md

   ```
   The `.rasela` file format is JSON.
 * `bin/rasel-annotated`
   Use it to run `.rasela`.
-Currently it has some hardcoded time and stdout print size limits because you don't want to wait forever when launching via the IDE.
+Currently it has some time and stdout print size limits because you don't want to wait forever when launching via the IDE.
+Use env var `IDE_LIMIT_PRINTED` to override the default print size limit of 500000.
 * `bin/rasel-ide`
   ```none
   $ rasel-ide